davidwiljac/IoT_bikelight_05/README.md

 The code can now be compiled and downloaded to the board.

 # Hardware
-To build the bikelight the following hardware is needed:
+To build the bike light the following hardware is needed:

 * ESP32 Dev Backplane, with onbuilt HT-CT62 chip
 * 2x Molex antennas
-* Rechargeable Lithium-ion Battery
+* Rechargeable Lithium-ion Battery and battery holder
 * MAX17048 Battery Monitor
 * ADXL345 Accelerometer
 * Light Dependent Resistor (LDR)